itamae-kitchen/mitamae-build/README.md

 ## Caveats

-* The released binaries are manually built on SPARC servers.
+* The released binaries are manually built on Solaris servers.
-  There's no well-maintained environment to automatically build mitamae binary for SPARC.
+  There's no well-maintained environment to automatically build mitamae binary for Solaris.

 * This repository's service level is low.
   Do not expect frequent releases for future mitamae versions.